brandur/sorg/content/fragments/one-year.md

 ---
-title: A year of counting calories
+title: A year of counting Calories
 published_at: 2017-07-19T16:07:35Z
 hook: 409 days of tracking all meals and exercise.
 ---